EzeChinedumUchenna/emailApp/README.md

 # Deploying a Email Application to Kubernetes using Jenkins Pipeline

-In this project I implemented a complete CICD pipeline using Git, docker, Jenkins, python Install package, sonarqube, Azure Container Registry, Azure Kubernetes, Argo CD, Prometheus and grafana (Monitoring), Terraform, Teams and Email for Alert and Trivy for Vulnerability check.
+In this project I implemented a complete CICD pipeline using Git, docker, Jenkins, python Install package, sonarqube, Azure Container Registry, Azure Kubernetes, Argo CD, Prometheus and grafana (Monitoring), Terraform, Teams and Email for Alert and messaging and Trivy for Vulnerability check.

  ![DevOpsDesign](https://github.com/EzeChinedumUchenna/emailApp/assets/102483586/87d21b8a-9add-4e0a-81b0-34179390d264)